recoverysource/recoverysource.io/project/glossary.rst

 Glossary
 ========

 This glossary introduces common terminology used within this project.
+If you are new to our project documentation, we recommend briefly skimming through this page in order to familiarize yourself with common terms.

 .. _def-commit: